CamilaDuitama/aKmerBroom/README.md

     # Use the ancient kmers text file and run the method
     python ancient_dna.py --ancient_kmers_set

-    # Use the ancient kmers bloom filter and run the method
+    # Or alternatively, use the ancient kmers bloom filter and run the method
     python ancient_dna.py --ancient_bloom